 Lesley Coffin: From your perspective, what are the ripple effects on the descendants of this dark side of history?

->

-> Ash Mayfair: When you look at several countries in Asian where underage marriages and arrange marriages happen, it definitely effects the psyche of a lot of women, especially in the modern day.
+Ash Mayfair: When you look at several countries in Asia where underage marriages and arranged marriages happen, it definitely affects the psyche of a lot of women, especially in the modern day.
 Women in Vietnam have ideas about what is expected of them and what womanhood is because of this part of history.
 It’s a heavy responsibility to be the child-bearer, but it also conflicts with the desire to explore yourself.
 That all comes back to how women have been treated by society throughout the years.

->

-> Lesley Coffin: Has the film industry in Vietnam been receptive to female filmmakers?
+Lesley Coffin: Has the film industry in Vietnam been receptive to female filmmakers?

 Ash Mayfair: As far as I know, this is the first feature film with female DP.
 And she is a tiny woman from Thailand and to watch her command a big group of men was pretty impressive.
 And she also got pregnant the final month of the shoot, so there was no clearer example on set of the call for femininity than this image of her working on set while pregnant.

 © Lesley Coffin (6/4/19) FF2 Media